 UWM’s Brief Alcohol & Other Drug Screening & Intervention Programs offer students the opportunity to explore their use of and experiences with alcohol and/or other drugs in a nonjudgmental and confidential setting.
 Offered by the Student Health and Wellness Center, Office of Health Promotion & Advocacy, the goal is to help students make substance use decisions that result in fewer negative consequences.

 All sessions will be held IN PERSON at:

 Programs Offered – BASICS I and BASICS II

-• BASICS I. Brief Alcohol and other drug Screening & Intervention for College Students – Level 1 includes a two-hour group session plus a one-hour individual session with a trained graduate student facilitator.
+• BASICS I. Brief Alcohol and other drug Screening & Intervention for College Students – Level 1 includes an initial 90-minute session plus a one-hour follow-up session with a trained facilitator.
 Students are provided with personalized feedback about their substance use and individual risk factors based on information shared by the student through discussion, reflection, and survey questions.
-A range of options about ways to reduce risks for harm will be explored and a plan that aligns with the student’s interests will be made.
-It is up to the student to decide what to do with the information.
-If indicated, efforts are made to connect students with additional on- or off-campus resources
+A range of options about ways to reduce risks for harm will be explored and a plan can be made to align with the student’s interests and choices.
+Efforts are made to connect students with on- or off-campus resources

 * Prerequisite is waived for students who are voluntarily participating.

-For more information, contact Health Promotion & Wellness at 414-229-3712 or email@example.com.
+For question about the program or registering, contact Health Promotion & Advocacy at firstname.lastname@example.org.